 Any Minor with an illness that prevents the Minor from going to a childcare facility or from attending school should not be brought to the Workplace.
 Employees may use sick leave to care for their children.
 See the Sick Leave and Family Medical Leave policies in the Human Resources Manual.

-For any High Risk Areas (as defined above), the requirements set forth below must also be met:
+For any High-Risk Areas and Activities (as defined above), the requirements set forth below must also be met:

 - If the individual serving as a host is not the Minor’s Parent, a signed written parental permission agreement and emergency contact information must be obtained.